Pluritech/ng-adminLTE/README.md

 ### Angular2 Administrative Panel with AdminLTE Template

-This project is a starter Angular2 project of an administrative panel with AdminLTE template.
+This project is a starter Angular project of an admin panel with AdminLTE template.

 ### How to use?

 * Clone the repository
-* Rename folder and package.json
+* Rename the folder and update the package.json
 * Delete .git repository
-* Start new git
+* Start a new git
 * Configurate your project

 ### Configuration the project